 I start by peeling, coring and slicing the apples as cubes almost 0,8 inches (2 cm) thick.

 Then I put them into a medium bowl and toss with sugar, cinnamon, lemon zest and lemon juice.
 I leave the extra juice in the bowl and line the apples into the baking dish and set aside.

 After that, I make the crumble.
 I put the flour and the cold butter into a medium mixing bowl and rub them either with my fingertips or cut the butter into the flour using a fork until they look like breadcrumbs.
 Then I add in the sugar, cinnamon and nuts and mix just to combine.
 If you want to make big crumbles just like the ones I made in my Strawberry Bars, you can take crumble pieces and squeeze in your hand to make different sizes.

 I put the mixture on top of the apples and shake the baking dish so the crumbles go deeper from the sides.
 By this way, I prevent apples from caramelizing(from sides) too much.

-I bake almost for an hour or until the color is golden brown and the crumbles are stiff.
-I top them with ice cream or heavy cream.
+Then I bake almost for an hour or until the color is golden brown and the crumbles are stiff.
+Finally, I top them with ice cream or heavy cream.
 Enjoy your apple crumble!

 This easy apple crumble recipe is delicious and so easy to make with tangy soft apples and crispy crumbles.